Form Builder

 $html = $builder->generateForm();

-It is also possible to enter deep into the object using dot
+It is also possible to access nested objects using dot

 -notation.